 (f) The height of all trees and shrubs must be measured from the final grade of the project site. (g) Mulch requirements.
 A two-inch minimum layer, after watering-in, of mulch or other recycled materials must be placed and maintained around all newly installed trees, shrubs, and groundcover plantings.
 Each tree must have a ring of mulch no less than 24 inches beyond its trunk in all directions.
-The use of cypress mulch is strongly discouraged. (h) Invasive exotics.
+The use of cypress mulch is strongly discouraged.

+(h) Invasive exotics.
 The following highly invasive exotic plants may not be planted, (ie. are prohibited) and must be removed from the development area.
 Methods to remove and control invasive exotic plants must be included on the development order plans.
 A statement must also be included on the development order that the development area will be maintained free from invasive exotic plants in perpetuity.
 For purposes of this subsection, invasive exotic plants include:

-Common name Scientific name Common name Scientific name Earleaf acacia Acacia auriculiformis Old World climbing fern Lygodium microphyllum Woman's tongue Albizia lebbeck Melaleuca, paper tree Melaleuca quinquenervia Bishopwood Bischofia javanica Downy rose myrtle Rhodomyrtus tomentosus Australian pines All Casuarina species Chinese tallow Sapium sebiferum Carrotwood Brazilian pepper, Florida holly Schinus terebinthifolius Cupianopsis anacardioides Dalbergia sissoo Solanum viarum Rosewood Tropical soda apple Air potato Dioscorea alata Java plum Syzygium cumini Murray red gum Eucalyptus camaldulensis Rose apple Syzygium jambos Weeping fig Ficus benjamina Cork tree Thespesia populnea Cuban laurel fig Ficus microcarpa Wedelia Wedelia trilobata Japanese Climbing fern Lygodium japonicum
+Common name Scientific name Common name Scientific name Earleaf acacia Acacia auriculiformis Old World climbing fern Lygodium microphyllum Melaleuca, paper tree Albizia lebbeck Melaleuca quinquenervia Woman's tongue Bishopwood Bischofia javanica Downy rose myrtle Rhodomyrtus tomentosus Sapium sebiferum Australian pines All Casuarina species Chinese tallow Brazilian pepper, Florida holly Schinus terebinthifolius Carrotwood Cupianopsis anacardioides Rosewood Dalbergia sissoo Tropical soda apple Solanum viarum Air potato Dioscorea alata Java plum Syzygium cumini Murray red gum Eucalyptus camaldulensis Rose apple Syzygium jambos Cork tree Weeping fig Ficus benjamina Thespesia populnea Cuban laurel fig Ficus microcarpa Wedelia Wedelia trilobata Japanese Climbing fern Lygodium japonicum landscape requirements.

-(i) If dry detention areas are planted with native clump grasses in lieu of sod or seeding, then the plants must be a minimum one-gallon container size planted three-foot on center. (i) Credits.

-(1) Except for prohibited invasive exotic species as listed above, every consideration must be given to retaining as much of the existing plant material as possible.

-(2) Each existing indigenous native tree preserved in place, which has a trunk diameter of four inches or greater measured at four and one-half feet above the ground (dbh) will receive a credit of five trees against the general landscape requirements.
 Native palms preserved in place that are eight feet or greater from ground level to base of fronds, will receive a credit of three trees.
 Existing sabal palms, identified on the development order plans that are relocated onsite will be given a two tree credit.
 Credits for existing trees may not be used to reduce the required parking canopy trees in parking or vehicle use areas.
 Existing native trees in buffers may be used for credit provided they occur within the required 100-foot buffer segment.
+Credits will apply only when the trees are labeled as protected-credit trees.
+If the protected-credit trees die within three years from the development order certificate of compliance, they must be replaced by the number of credit

+(i) If dry detention areas are planted with native clump grasses in lieu of sod or seeding, then the plants must be a minimum one-gallon container size planted three-foot on center. (j) Credits.

+(1) Except for prohibited invasive exotic species as listed above, every consideration must be given to retaining as much of the existing plant material as possible.
+(2) Each existing indigenous native tree preserved in place, which has a trunk diameter of four inches or greater measured at four and one-half feet above the ground (dbh) will receive a credit of five trees against the general